bri25yu/AdamWAnalysis/index.md

 ### AdamW L1 weight decay
 L1 weight decay introduces much less bias for large weights, which allows the model to learn more (hence the lower loss), and it allows our model parameters to actually converge.
-However, the stability in our model parameters actually causes instability in our loss because the model has more modeling capabity due to lower bias than in the L2 case.
+However, the stability in our model parameters actually causes instability in our loss because the model has more modeling capacity due to lower bias than in the L2 case.

 $$
 \theta_t \gets \theta_{t-1} - \gamma \lambda \text{sign}(\theta_{t-1})